-Implementation of the NOC corrections together with new MLE normalization factors is useful and leads to slightly better wind, QC and MLE statistics and the asymmetry between left and right swath will disappear.
-The QC thresholds and monitoring flag settings need to be tuned again when NOC is implemented.
+Implementation of the NOC corrections together with new MLE normalization factors is useful and leads to slightly better wind, QC and MLE statistics where the asymmetry between left and right swath is diminished.
+The MLE normalisation results in appropriate QC thresholds and monitoring flag settings for the NOC implementation.

-The NOC residuals for high resolution mode reveals more detail than the residuals for nominal resolution.
+The NOC residuals for high resolution mode reveal more detail than the residuals for nominal resolution.
 The NOC corrections for the high resolution mode (12.5 km) and nominal resolution mode (25 km) are calculated and used separately.
 Using nominal mode corrections that are derived from the high resolution mode corrections would lead to insufficient accuracy at the swath edges.